durandaltheta/sthread/README.md

 goodbye
 ```

-An important note for scheduling is that parent `st::fiber`s are of an implicit higher priority than their children when handling messages and scheduled code.
+An important note is that parent `st::fiber`s are of an implicit higher priority than their children when handling messages and scheduled code.
 A simple solution to create evenly balanced priorities between all working `st::fiber`s is to have the parent thread launched with `st::fiber::thread()` using the default `FUNCTOR` (`st::fiber::processor`) which itself will process no messages except to handle scheduling of other code:
 ```
 // call `st::fiber::thread` with empty template to use default `st::fiber::processor` st::fiber processor = st::fiber::thread<>();